 Content strategy takes answers to “why are we creating this” and applies processes.
 It should comprise the planning, development, publication, governance, and measurement of all content across an organization.
 No matter the size of the organization, that is a huge job.
 A content intelligence platform can help automate each part of that process.
 It can:

 All of these are key to a strong, intelligent content strategy.

 Content intelligence technology can analyze language and measure it against standards you set, and then provide a calculate an objective “content score”.
 The goal is to give content strategists, writers, product managers, and anyone else working with content insight into content consistency and performance.
 Tools that incorporate natural language generation (NLG) can also provide suggestions on how to update the copy to meet those standards.

 Introducing this type of real-time content intelligence and content scoring is win-win-win-win that can strengthen a company internally and externally.

 Writer deeply believes in the power of words to change your business, especially as companies create more and more content.

 Our software platform gives teams quick insights into written copy — including voice, structure, terminology, grammar, style, and more.
 It helps you segment content according to different persona profiles.
 It allows you to automate “boring” tasks like checking your copy against legal and technical requirements.
 And it simplifies workflows between the many teams that touch content (design↔marketing↔product↔development).

 Writer uses machine learning and natural language processing to help teams create great content.
-To see how you can use Writer to gain content intelligence, start your free trial.
+To see how you can use Writer to gain content intelligence, try for free.